 The average payment for property damage liability claims with totaled vehicles was $6,625 in 2018, more than double the average payment of $3,130 among claims where the vehicle was not totaled.
 In terms of the share of total claim dollars paid, nearly one-quarter (24%) of the cost of all property damage liability claim payments were due to total loss claims, up slightly from 23% in 2010 and 20% in 2014.

-Is there a specific amount or percentage deducted for being rebuilt?
+Is there a specific amount deducted for being rebuilt?

-While there is not any specific percent or amount off of actual cash value that all insurance companies use for calculating the value of a rebuilt title car, it will be worth less than a car with a clean title.
-The diminished value of the vehicle, due to the type of title it had, will most certainly decrease your settlement amount if you are getting actual cash value for a car with a rebuilt title in an auto accident claim.
+While there is no specific percent or amount of actual cash value that all insurance companies use for calculating the value of a rebuilt title car, it will be worth less than a car with a clean title.
+Due to the title type, the vehicle’s diminished value will most certainly decrease your settlement amount if you get actual cash value for a car with a rebuilt title in an auto accident claim.

-If you want to know what the rebuilt title or salvage title value would be compared to a clean title value for a specific model car, you could discuss this issue with a local dealership.
-A dealer should be able to give you a reasonable idea of the difference in comparable cars with a clean title and rebuilt title.
+You could discuss this issue with a local dealership to know what the rebuilt title or salvage title value would be compared to a clean title value for a specific model car.
+A dealer should be able to give you a reasonable idea of the difference between comparable cars with a clean title and rebuilt title.